To my dismay I find myself defending Boris Johnson for his actions as The Spectator editor.

-- Manyon simply mentioned that the book claims MI6 referred to Lawson by the less than complementary codename of “smallbrow”.
-This amusing anecdote at the expense of an establishment figure lightens an otherwise weighty review.
+- Manyon simply mentioned that the book claims MI6 referred to Lawson by the unflattering codename of “smallbrow”.
+This anecdote at the expense of an establishment figure lightens an otherwise dry review.

 - The Independent’s headline uses Lawson’s comment with journalistic licence: